Owl

 Owls are birds from the order Strigiformes (/ˈstrɪdʒəfɔrmi:z/), which includes over 200 species of mostly solitary and nocturnal birds of prey typified by an upright stance, a large, broad head, binocular vision, binaural hearing, sharp talons, and feathers adapted for silent flight.
 Exceptions include the diurnal northern hawk-owl and the gregarious burrowing owl.

 Owls are divided into two families: the true (or typical) owl family, Strigidae, and the barn owl and bay owl family, Tytonidae.
 Owls hunt mostly small mammals, insects, and other birds, although a few species specialize in hunting fish.
 They are found in all regions of the Earth except the polar ice caps and some remote islands.

-A group of owls is called a "parliament".
+A group of owls is called a "parliament" in English venery.